top of page

 Networking & Registration

-Delegate arrival, accreditation and informal networking.
+Delegate arrival, housekeeping, accreditation and informal networking.

-Welcome & Keynote Address
+Welcome & Opening Address

-A strategic synthesis of priorities, challenges and next steps for coordinated national action.
+Sean White responds to the day's talking points and provides a strategic synthesis of priorities, challenges and next steps for coordinated national action.

 Networking Reception